OlineRanum/3D-LEX_Controller/README.md

 - "/QuitServer", quits the server and closes the python script
 - "/SetFileName", takes a _gloss_ and sets the filename to the gloss name
 - "/RecordStart", requests the IPhone to start capturing
--  "/RecordStop", requests the IPhone to stop capturing (IPhone should respond with "/RecordStopConfirm", which triggers saving algorithm)
+-  "/RecordStop", requests the IPhone to stop capturing (IPhone should respond with "/RecordStopConfirm", which triggers the saving algorithm)
 - "/BatteryQuery", requests the battery value of the IPhone and outputs it to the terminal
 - "/*", everything else will be printed in the terminal